 11. Clear system cache

-- Right-click on Finder in the menu bar and select Go to Folder.
+- Open Finder, click Go in the menu bar, and select Go to Folder.

-- You can open individual folders and delete the files inside them.
-Be careful not to delete entire folders, as some system processes rely on them.
+- Open individual folders and delete the files inside.
+Do not delete the folders themselves, as some system processes depend on them.

 12. Manage browser extensions